-Points-earning credit cards don’t come much more basic than this but this is still a card that can genuinely enhance a credit card portfolio – it costs nothing to hold and it offers a better return on spending in numerous categories than most other points earning cards.
+Points-earning credit cards don’t come much more basic than this, but this is still a card that can really enhance a credit card portfolio – it comes with annual_fees (rates & fees) and it offers a better return on spending in a wide range of categories than most other points/cash back cards.

-Here’s what you need to know about the Blue Business® Plus Credit Card From American Express:
+Here’s what you need to know about card_name:

 annual_fees – (rates & fees)